 The WCAG Levels and Guidelines

-The Web Content Accessibility Guidelines (WCAG) was first published as a W3C recommendation in 1999 as WCAG 1.0, a set of guidelines or specifications of recommendations for making web content more accessible.
-Web content here refers to any information you may find on a website; including text, images, video, forms, sound, code, or markup that defines a structure, presentation, regardless of the site they were produced.
+The Web Content Accessibility Guidelines (WCAG) were first published as a W3C recommendation in 1999 as WCAG 1.0, a set of guidelines or specifications of recommendations for making web content more accessible.
+Web content here refers to any information you may find on a website; including text, images, video, forms, sound, code, or markup that defines a structure, or presentation, regardless of the site they were produced.

 The WCAG working group (WCAG WG) published WCAG 2.0 in 2008 as an extension of WCAG 1.0.
 However, in 2018, additional recommendations were published by the WCAG working group and WCAG was updated to 2.1.